flyingsky/flyingsky.github.io/README.md

 ### Contact Form

-If you'd like to keep the contact form, which uses <http://formtoemail.com/>, you need register an account on it with the email in _config.xml, when you get the html from it, you need replace the  hidden fields user_id and form_id in contact form.
+If you'd like to keep the contact form, which uses <http://formtoemail.com/>, you need register a free account with limit 100 forms/month.
+When you get the html from it, you need replace the  hidden fields user_id and form_id in contact form.

 ### Page Animation